Water Protectors: Indigenous-Led Initiatives Safeguarding Canada’s Waterways in a Changing Climate

 (Image credit: Arno Ryser, Unsplash)

-At the heart of Indigenous water protection efforts lies traditional water governance – systems of stewardship that have sustained healthy waterways for generations.
-These governance models, often overlooked by colonial systems, are now gaining recognition for their effectiveness in promoting sustainable water use.
+Traditional Indigenous water protection efforts center on traditional water governance – systems of stewardship that have sustained healthy waterways for generations.
+These governance models, historically overlooked by colonial systems, increasingly receive recognition for their effectiveness in promoting sustainable water use.

-In the Great Lakes region, Anishinaabe water governance is rooted in the concept of “mino-mnaamodzawin” or “living the good life.”
-This holistic approach considers the interconnectedness of all living things and emphasizes responsibility to future generations.
-Deborah McGregor, an Anishinaabe scholar and advocate, explains, “Our traditional laws teach us that we have a sacred responsibility to protect the water, not just for ourselves, but for all of creation.”
+Indigenous water governance principles emphasize the concept of living in balance with nature.
+This holistic approach recognizes the interconnectedness of all living things and emphasizes responsibility to future generations.
+Indigenous knowledge systems maintain that communities hold a sacred responsibility to protect water, not only for present needs, but for all of creation and future generations.

 Indigenous-Led Water Protection Initiatives